<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Think about what types of adventures you are wanting — traveling to many different countries?
 Trying high-adventure activities like zip lining or volcano trekking?
 Trying out different foods at restaurants on a weekend trip of touring cathedrals and museums?
 Seeing the different country activities can also be a decision-maker.

-In Costa Rica, volunteers can take a trip on a zipline that gives incredible views while they fly superman-style, hike up volcanoes, and dive into waterfalls colored a bright blue.
+In Costa Rica, volunteers can take a trip on a zipline that gives incredible views while they fly Superman-style, hike up volcanoes, and dive into waterfalls colored a bright blue.

 Uganda is another country crammed with adventures — swimming in pristine lake resorts, trekking on a safari, and vacations to some dreamy destinations.